-Barrett is set to appear in court next month, but his defense attorneys are asking for an extension to sort through the prosecutors’ evidence.
-The defense insists they’re in the midst of having a forensics expert process the data.
-The US government’s evidence is stored on a 2 Terabyte hard drive and two DVDs, and the prosecutors are essentially arguing that a.)
-All of that does not account for much information, despite the forensic processing that is still ongoing, and b.) the defense has had enough time to get their shit together.
+Barrett is set to appear in court next month, but his defence attorneys are asking for an extension to sort through the prosecutors’ evidence.
+The defence insists they’re in the midst of having a forensics expert process the data.
+The US government’s evidence is stored on a 2 Terabyte hard drive and two DVDs, and the prosecutors are essentially arguing that a) all of that does not account for much information, despite the forensic processing that is still ongoing, and b) the defence has had enough time to get their shit together.
 But, beyond that, they’re trying to silence the media coverage surrounding Barrett Brown’s case.

-Within the government’s “Opposition to Continuance,” written to oppose an extension of Barrett’s trial is a lengthy section about his supposed media strategy.
-In this section, the government prosecutors have claimed Barrett’s defense team is defying the judge’s warning to not “try the case in the media.”
-It also states “the government has reason to believe that Brown’s attorney coordinates and/or approves the use of media.”
+Within the government’s “Opposition to Continuance”, written to oppose an extension of Barrett’s trial, is a lengthy section about his supposed media strategy.
+In this section, the government prosecutors have claimed Barrett’s defence team is defying the judge’s warning to not “try the case in the media”.
+It also states “the government has reason to believe that Brown’s attorney coordinates and/or approves the use of media”.